OGGM/oggm/docs/shop.rst

 In practice, most users are going to use level 2, level 3 or level 5 files.
 To save space on our servers, level 4 data might be unavailable for some experiments (but are easily recovered if needed).
+For each level, there are also summary files (e.g. `at this OGGM cluster folder <https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6/L3-L5_files/2025.6/elev_bands/W5E5/per_glacier_spinup/RGI62/b_160/L5/summary/>`_) which can be directly used for regional analyses of the glacier statistics, climate statistics, fixed geometry mass-balance (without dynamical area changes), and historical run outputs with and without spinup.

 .. admonition:: **Changes to the version 1.4 directories**
    :class: note, dropdown